m0xpd/FLIP/README.md

 <img width=80%, src="https://github.com/m0xpd/Flip/blob/main/Graphics/Triggering%20with%20FM.jpg">
 </p>

 The threshold has been set to approximately 0V and the Bernoulli variable is returning a true value approximately 50% of the time; this is a "fair" coin toss.
-Variation in period of the sawtooth resulting from the frequency modulation is clearly visible.
+Variation in the period of the sawtooth (and the resulting outputs from the comparator) caused by the frequency modulation is clearly visible.

-The three outputs use a simple 'emitter follower' buffer scheme taught by Ken Stone.
+Flip's three outputs use a simple 'emitter follower' buffer scheme taught by Ken Stone.
 The 'A' output follows directly the 'Q' output of the flip-flop.
 The 'B' output must be derived from additional logic to AND the complemented flip-flop state _Q with the clock.
 Finally, a clock signal output is provided.
 This output is driven by a further inversion of _Input, rather than adding further load to the output of the CLOCK IN circuit, which could impact the edge detection circuit.